Progenics2025/askevo_UI_v2/PRODUCTION_FIXES.md

 5. **Speech:** If speech fails, check the toast message.
 6. **NFC:** Tap card -> Enter OTP -> Verify -> Redirect to Chat.
 7. **Voice Mode:** Speak a query.
+8. **Genomics Chat:** Ask a genomics question (e.g., "What is BRCA1?").
+It should answer with the new persona.
+9. **Domain Check:** Ask a non-genomics question (e.g., "How to bake a cake?").
+It should politely decline.